Classification Trees

 plt.figure(figsize=(6, 6))

-plot_tree(clf_simple, filled=True, rounded=True)
+class_names=["genuine", "counterfeit"], filled=True, rounded=True)

 plt.show()

-Let’s compute the accuracy of the pruned tree.
+The accuracy of the pruned tree is:

 single_tree_Y_pred = clf_simple.predict(X_valid)